Understandably, parents are cautious about the toys they purchase for their children.

 5. Cabbage Patch Snacktime Kids Doll Recall

 Cabbage Patch dolls were an incredibly popular children’s toy in the 1990s.
-Some Cabbage Patch dolls were designed to consume small plastic snacks.
+One type of Cabbage Patch doll was designed to eat small plastic snacks.

 An internal motor was used to draw the snacks into the doll.
-Unfortunately, any object placed in the doll’s mouth would activate the motor.
-This included the hair and fingers of children.
+Unfortunately, the motor would activate when any object was placed in the doll’s mouth.
+This included children’s hair and fingers.

 In addition, the doll lacked a power switch to disable the motor in case of an emergency.
 In 1997, Mattel voluntarily recalled the Cabbage Patch Snacktime doll due to these dangers.